hossiluc/CMSE-202-Final_Project/README.txt

 On this Project we explored different concepts of data manipulation and visualization with regards to the climate of the US.

+Before we begin, please note that the 'MasterNotebook_Model' file is the most current file for our model.
+Run that one.

 The following will detail instructions for running our code: